 Happy Fourth of July to our American neighbours!
 To celebrate the American holiday Blumhouse Productions is releasing the fourth film in its Purge franchise, The First Purge.
 The timing of the release may cut a little too close to home for some viewers.
-But The Purge films has never been one to shy away from a little political commentary.
-To date, each Purge film has earned more than its predecessor on small budgets.
+But The Purge films have never shied away from political commentary.
+To date, each Purge movie has earned more than its predecessor on small budgets.
 As such, a prequel may seem unnecessary, but it was pretty much inevitable.
-To mark the release of the prequel, in this edition of The Chopping Block, I list the nine best villains across the first three franchise films.
+To mark the prequel’s release, The Chopping Block lists the nine best villains across the franchise.

 9 – Grace Ferrin (Arija Bareikis, The Purge)

 The Purge wasn’t a great movie; it was a serviceable execution of a fascinating premise.
 Perhaps the best moment of The Purge comes at its climax.
 With the Sandins exhausted and captured, their neighbours arrive to save the day.
 Except the neighbours aren’t there to rescue the Sandins.
 No, they’ve shown up to ‘purge’ against them.
 Their jealously of the Sandin’s wealth achieved at their own expense delivered a biting commentary on American consumerism.
 Grace Ferrin, as the cordial face of this suburban contempt, was the perfect representation of the banal nature of evil.

 8 – Old Elegant Woman (Judith McConnell, The Purge: Anarchy)